farcaster-project/RFCs/09-swap-state.md

 `Checkpoint`s must provide all the data to instantiate the types that underlie the state.
 They are expensive and shall be used only on critical sections.

 ### Inter-daemon
 Any interaction prior to the coins being locked can be safely ignored.
-Recovery prior to locking funds is handy but optional.
+Recovery to a state prior to locking funds is handy but optional.

 Before Bitcoin and Monero are locked, inter-daemon may fail with no further issues, and may not need recovery.

 `checkpoint pre-lock`: Both Alice and Bob, just before locking their coins, shall make a checkpoint.
-`checkpoint post-buyprocsig`: Both Alice and Bob shall amend the `checkpoint pre-lock` by concatenating the `buy_procedure_signature` message, after its sent by Bob's to Alice's daemons.
+`checkpoint post-buyprocsig`: Both Alice and Bob shall amend the `checkpoint pre-lock` by concatenating the `buy_procedure_signature` message after it is sent by Bob's to Alice's daemons.

 ### Client-Daemon-Syncer (same user)

 Daemon assumes Client and Syncer are stateless.

-All the interaction from `buy_procedure_signature` protocol message until the end of swap are critical.
-Nonetheless its within a trusted setup composed of own Daemon, Client and Syncer setup, where it can be safely re-playable.
+All the interactions from the `buy_procedure_signature` protocol message until the end of swap are critical.
+Nonetheless, since it's within a trusted setup composed of own Daemon, Client and Syncer setup, it can be safely replayed.

 The Daemon keeps track of its state but assumes Client and Syncer are stateless.

 #### Daemon side

-Upon Daemon recovery, Daemon must watch for all transactions it knows about through the syncers, in order to detect if swap evolved since the last checkpoint, before taking action.
+Upon Daemon recovery, Daemon must watch for all transactions it knows about through the syncers, in order to detect if the swap evolved since the last checkpoint, before taking action.
 Thus Daemon must create tasks for watching for transactions, before publishing them, in order to make sure the recovery process is building upon the original run, for example.

 #### Client side